 And so, given we have all this technology at our fingertips, more funding available to Fintech and London than ever before, a UK Government that has created a fertile environment for entrepreneurs and investors alike, and a 300 year old industry ripe for change, why are we not seeing more InsuranceTech?

-Here are the names of InsurTech startups from Fintech 1,000.
+Here are the names of InsurTech startups we are tracking.
 We will be reviewing many of these in the coming weeks.
 Please tell us which firms we have missed: